Share This Article

 Yes, there are many forms of this phobia.
 They are divided into subcategories depending on colors.
 Some of the types of chromophobia are:

 Responses to the fear stimulus differ from person to person.
-Some people may experience panic attacks, while others may have difficulty performing daily duties or going out in public.
+Some may experience panic attacks, while others may have difficulty performing daily duties or going out in public.
 Others suffer a milder form of chromophobia which makes them highly reluctant to use certain colors in interior design and fashion.
 The most common color phobias are xanthophobia and melanophobia.
-Continue reading to learn about symptoms and treatments options for chromophobia.
+Read on to learn about symptoms and treatments options for chromophobia.

 Chromophobia Symptoms